-Your target is to make sure that your pee is the same colour as numbers 1, 2 and 3.
-Colours 4 and 5 suggest dehydration and 6, 7 and 8 severe dehydration.
-Armstrong IE (2000): Performing in Extreme Environments.
-Champaign: Human Kinetics.
+Your target is to make sure your pee is the same colour as numbers 1, 2 or 3.
+Colours 4 and 5 suggest dehydration and 6, 7 and 8 suggest severe dehydration.

+Armstrong LE (2000): Performing in Extreme Environments.
+Champaign: Human Kinetics